 “I liked it, they have great fried chicken!”

 “Ohh, I hate it.
 Everything is deep fried!!”

 It´s impossible to please everybody, and also we can´t generalize that a country cuisine is bad or good.
-However, as a food lover and also an enthusiast about Philippines, I think I have the right to express my opinion and say that my stomach was really happy while we were traveling through Bohol Island in Philippines.
+However, as a food lover and also an enthusiast about the Philippines, I think I have the right to express my opinion and say that my stomach was really happy while we were traveling through Bohol Island in the Philippines.

 True: They have lots of fried chicken, fried pork, fried sausages, and most of the drinks comes really sweet.